avatar29A/lambdacube/README.md

 # lambdacube

-Implementation Lambda Calculus with other Type system: from untyped lambda up to lambda with dependency typed.
+Implementation Lambda Calculus with various type systems: from simple type lambda up to lambda with dependency types.

 It's research project which aims to study various types systems.